triton-inference-server/server/deploy/k8s-onprem/README.md

 ```

 ## Testing Load Balancing and Autoscaling
-Once you've confirmed that your Triton cluster is operational and can perform inference,
+After you have confirmed that your Triton cluster is operational and can perform inference,
-you can test the Load Balancing and Autoscaling features by sending a heavy load of requests.
+you can test the load balancing and autoscaling features by sending a heavy load of requests.
 One option for doing this is using the [perf_analyzer](../../docs/perf_analyzer.md) application.

-You can apply a progressively increasing load with a command like
+You can apply a progressively increasing load with a command like:
 ```
 perf_analyzer -m simple -u $cluster_ip:8000 --concurrency-range 1:10
 ```